-Lump-sum payments and transfers of property are non-modifiable, and the court will not review these types of awards later.
-(Okla.
-Stat.
-Ann. tit. § 43-134 (A).)
-However, if you're receiving periodic payments, and you can demonstrate that since the last order, there's been a change of circumstances relating to the need for support or ability to pay, a judge can review your case.
-The court won't modify support unless the new circumstances are substantial and ongoing and make the current award unreasonable.
+If you're receiving alimony through periodic payments, and you can prove that there's been a change of circumstances that affects the need for support or the ability to pay, a judge may review your case.
+But the judge won't modify alimony unless the changed circumstances are both substantial and ongoing, and they make the current award unreasonable.
 (Okla.
 Stat. tit.
 43 § 134(D) (2023).)